 Now when you proceed to close Photoshop, your preferences and custom settings will be reset.

-Resetting Photoshop from Shortcut
+Reset Photoshop to Default from Shortcut

 Here is the process of resetting your settings if you have a shortcut or image that can be opened with the program:

-1. Press and hold Ctrl+Alt+Shift then;
+- Press and hold Ctrl+Alt+Shift and then;

-2. (right mouse click) a Photoshop shortcut or Image file and select Open or Open with if it's an image file.
+(right mouse click) a Photoshop shortcut or Image file and select Open or Open with if it's an image file. - Then choose Yes when prompted to delete the Adobe Photoshop Settings File.